Lukasz-Szymanski/git_sensei/README.md

 # List available providers from your config
 sensei ls           # (alias for list-providers)

+# Set default provider permanently
+sensei use claude

-# Use a specific one
+# Or use a specific one for a single commit
 sensei commit --provider claude
 ```